Psalm 90

-Psalm 90 is the 90th psalm from the Book of Psalms and the opening psalm of Book 4 of the psalms.
+Psalm 90 is the 90th psalm of the Book of Psalms, beginning in English in the King James Version: "Lord, thou hast been our dwelling place in all generations".
+In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 89.
+In Latin, it is known as "Domine refugium tu factus es nobis in generatione et generatione".
+It is the opening psalm of Book 4 of the psalms.
 Uniquely among the Psalms, it is attributed to Moses.
 It is well known for its reference in verse 10 to human life expectancy being 70 or 80 ("threescore years and ten", or "if by reason of strength ... fourscore years", in the King James Version): it is believed that this verse was the influence for the opening words of Abraham Lincoln's Gettysburg Address.
-In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 89.